Prescription drug prices in the United States: History

-Trump Executive Orders

-In July 2020 President Donald Trump signed four executive orders designed to reduce drug costs.
+In July 2020, President Donald Trump signed four executive orders designed to reduce drug costs.
 One order permitted certain medications be imported in from Canada and another order changed the way how discounts for prescription drugs can be negotiated for Medicare patients.
 The most radical order mandated Medicare to sell certain medications at the same price in foreign countries.
-However, this order may not go into effect as the Trump administration plans on negotiating with pharmaceutical companies.
-Despite the orders, health policy experts have claimed that they will have little or no impact on easing prescription drug costs for patients as they require implementation from the Department of Health and Human Services and that is very likely that lawsuits will be filed to stop the order.
+However, this order did not go into effect.
+Health policy experts claimed that they will have little or no impact on easing prescription drug costs for patients as they require implementation from the Department of Health and Human Services and that is very likely that lawsuits would be filed to stop the order.

+The Inflation Reduction Act of 2022 allows the United States Department of Health and Human Services to negotiate the prices of select prescription drugs offered through Medicare Part D beginning in 2026 and Medicare Part B beginning in 2028.
+In August 2024, the prices of the first ten drugs negotiated under the provisions of the act and offered through Medicare Part D were announced.

+President Joe Biden signed executive orders mandating a maximum price of life-saving pharmaceutical drugs like insulin and offering subsidies on the price of drugs.
+These price caps were reversed by Donald Trump in 2025.
+The prices set by the pharmaceutical industry in the US are still partially regulated by the Inflation Reduction Act.